loganfalzarano/csf_assign03/README.txt

 	write allocate, write through, and first in first out no write allocate, write back, and first in first out And we tested each of these on
-	8192 sets, 1 block each, 16 bytes of memory (aka a 1-way set-associative cache) 2048 sets, 4 block each, 16 bytes of memory (aka a 4-way set-associative cache) 1024 sets, 8 block each, 16 bytes of memory (aka a 8-way set-associative cache) 512 sets, 16 block each, 16 bytes of memory (aka a 8-way set-associative cache) 128 sets, 64 block each, 16 bytes of memory (aka a 64-way set-associative cache)
+	8192 sets, 1 block each, 16 bytes of memory (aka a 1-way set-associative cache) (direct mapped) 2048 sets, 4 block each, 16 bytes of memory (aka a 4-way set-associative cache) 1024 sets, 8 block each, 16 bytes of memory (aka a 8-way set-associative cache) 512 sets, 16 block each, 16 bytes of memory (aka a 8-way set-associative cache) 128 sets, 64 block each, 16 bytes of memory (aka a 64-way set-associative cache) 1 sets, 8192 block each, 16 bytes of memory (aka a 64-way set-associative cache) (fully associative) All of which have a cache capacity of 8192 bytes

-direct mapped: 1024 sets, 1 block per set full associative: 1 set, 1024 sets
-All of which have a cache capacity of 8192 bytes
-Each test was conducted on gcc.trace
+Each test was conducted on the trace file gcc.trace
 In determining best overall effectiveness we focused on store misses and total cycles.
 Our statistics show that write-allocate consistently has fewer misses than no-write-allocate, and when write allocate is paired with write-back it also consistently has the lowest number of clock cycles.
 From this we can safely say that write-allocate and write-back together have the best overall effectiveness.
-LRU and fully associaive also appear to result in fewer misses and cycles.
+LRU also appears to result in fewer misses and clock cycles.
 Once we chose the write-allocate, write-back, LRU cache, we looked at associativity factor.
-Clock cycles and misses steadily decereased as our associativity increased, so it seems that the most effective cache would be a fully associative, write-allocate, write-back, LRU cache that maximizes the associativity, which in our trials would be a 64-way set-associative cache.
-We do understand that it is expensive and infeasible to maximize associativity factor, so we find it most effective to choose a high associativity factor within reasonablee affordability.
+Clock cycles and misses steadily decereased as our associativity increased, with the direct mapped cache producing the highest number of misses and clock cycles, while the fully associative cache performed best.
+This information comes together to show that the most efficient cache would be a fully associative, write-allocate, write-back, LRU cache.
+We do understand that it is expensive and often infeasible to maximize associativity factor, so we investigated at which point the benefit of increased associativity factor seemed to diminish.
+Going from the 4-way set-associative cache to the direct mapped 1-way set-associative cache, our total clock cycles decreased by 4% when averaging across all permutations of allocate type, write type, and eviction type, going from the 4-way set-associative cache to the 8-way set-associative cache, our total clock cycles decreased by less than 1%, and then less and less thereafter.
+A similar pattern was identified with number of misses.
+In an effort to find the most effective associativity factor within reasonablee affordability, it seems as though the 4-way set-associative cache provides the most efficient solution, as any higher associativity factor does not result in a significant decrease in clock cycles.
-Below is the data we collected:

-Direct map is horrible on clock cycles, and clock cycles significantly deecreasee until we reach 8 way set associative, after which we reach diminishing returns

-hbj
+Therefore keeping in mind minimizing cost while maximixing effectiveness, we chose the 4-way set-associative write-allocate, write-back, LRU cache.

 1-way-set-associative	write-allocate write-back lru	no-write-allocate write-through lru	    write-allocate write-through lru	write-allocate write-back fifo	no-write-allocate write-through fifo	write-allocate write-through fifo
 Total loads	            318197	                        318197	                                318197	                            318197	                        318197	                                318197
 Total stores            97486	                        197486	                                197486	                            197486	                        197486	                                197486